A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Summary and Outlook

 \section{Summary and Outlook}

 A number of methods to search for signatures of gravitational lensing have been developed and deployed on LVK data (see, e.g., Ref.~\cite{LIGOScientific:2023bwz}, and references therein).
 To date, no confirmed detection of GW lensing has been reported.
-Nevertheless, the expectation is that $0.1\% - 1\%$ of GWs detectable by the LVK detector network will be lensed \cite{wierda2021beyond, Xu:2021bfn}.
+Nevertheless, the expectation is that $0.1\% - 1\%$ of the GWs detectable by the LVK detector network will be lensed \cite{wierda2021beyond, Xu:2021bfn}.
 Thus, the first detection of strongly lensed GWs by galaxy or cluster scale lenses is anticipated to happen before the end of O5.

 Our work proposes a novel $\chi^2$ statistic to identify strongly lensed GW pairs and dismiss unlensed pairs.
 The method exploits the expected phase evolution consistency between the events in the lensed pair, which, for unlensed pairs, should be absent.
-In particular, it tailors the unified $\chi^2$ statistic delineated in Dhurandhar {\it et al.} \cite{dhurandhar2017} to the problem at hand.
-Using the template of the louder signal and its immediate neighborhood in the template bank, a vector orthogonal to the space spanned by said template and its neighborhood is constructed.
+In particular, it tailors the unified $\chi^2$ statistic delineated in \cite{dhurandhar2017} to the problem at hand.
+Using the template of the louder signal and its immediate neighborhood in the template bank, a vector orthogonal to the space spanned by the said template and its neighborhood is constructed.
 The data pertaining to the second signal is then projected onto the orthogonal vector to construct the $\chi^2_{\rm lens}$ statistic.

-We assess the performance of $\chi^2_{\rm lens}$ on a realistic astrophysical data set consisting of lensed and unlensed pairs.
-We find that our method provides detection efficiencies, at low false positive probabilities, that are comparable to other standard lensing searches involving Bayesian and machine learning methods.
-We also find that $\chi^2_{\rm lens}$ systematically improves its ability to segregate lensed pairs from unlensed ones with increasing SNR and in-band signal duration.
-We ascertain that, indeed, the use of neighborhood around the template of the louder signal, in addition to the template itself, significantly improves the performance of $\chi^2_{\rm lens}$ with respect to when only the template itself is used.
-This fact was conjectured, in the context of the unified $\chi^2$, in Dhurandhar {\it et al.} \cite{dhurandhar2017}, and has now been exemplified in this work.
+We assess the performance of $\chi^2_{\rm lens}$ on an in-part astrophysically motivated dataset consisting of lensed and unlensed pairs.
+We find that our method provides detection efficiencies, at low false-positive probabilities, that are comparable to other standard lensing searches involving Bayesian and machine learning methods.
+We also find that $\chi^2_{\rm lens}$ systematically improves its ability to separate lensed pairs from unlensed pairs with increasing SNR and in-band signal duration.
+We ascertain that, indeed, the use of the neighborhood around the template of the louder signal, in addition to the template itself, significantly improves the performance of $\chi^2_{\rm lens}$ with respect to when only the template itself is used.
+This fact was conjectured, in the context of unified $\chi^2$, in \cite{dhurandhar2017}, and has now been exemplified in this work.